MimiMc4/bright/README.md

 ```
 2. **Download the script**: Just`download` the script from Github or `clone`the repo.

 3. **Modify the script** to use the propper device.
 You have to manually set the `DEVICE_NAME`variable.
-To get the name of your screen brightness device you can do one of these commands:
+To get the name of your screen brightness device you can run one of these commands:
 ```bash
 ls /sys/class/backlight
 ```